 Keyboard Studies Faculty

-Dr. Jack Mitchener, Director of Townsend-McAfee Institute of Church Music, organ
+Dr. Jack Mitchener, Chair of Keyboard Studies, Director of Townsend-McAfee Institute of Church Music, organ

 Ian Altman, Associate Professor of Piano